You may have noticed a glossy sheen on the fruits and vegetables in your local grocery store.

 Paraffin wax is melted and poured over the product, which creates a barrier from bacteria and oxygen, and as it cools, it forms a protective seal.

-Although this technique has become less prominent due to canning, it still creates a way of preserving food for years.
+Although this technique has become less prominent due to canning, it still creates a way of preserving harden vegetables or any food for years.

 Imagine yourself in a crisis situation without the cheese.